PapercraftTeam/TSLanguage/README.md

 # TSLanguage
 An newbie-friendly script language.
 (Developing)

-How does it work?
+# How does it work?

 TSL is programmed using Java, Based on XTCPL(Author Not Release Yet).

-Keywords
+# Keywords

 All keywords are aviliable by typing "help" in the program.

+# Another Major Problem That Wont Fix

+We were planned to make it face-to-object at first, but because of tech. problems, we could only make it face-to-process.

+If anybody would like to fix that, we will be quite appericiate that.

 By GrieferPig in Papercraft Team(Still a noob!)